There’s still a long way to go before the UK has comprehensive 5G coverage, but already some networks let you roam abroad with 5G.

 Are there differences when roaming inside and outside the EU?

-Beyond that, EU roaming is free on all UK networks (though they all have their own fair use limits), whereas outside the EU it’s variable, but in most countries on most networks you won’t get free roaming.
+Beyond that, EU roaming is free on some UK networks (though most have their own fair use limits), whereas outside the EU it’s variable.
+But in most non-EU countries on most networks, you won’t get free roaming.
 It’s always worth checking the roaming terms for your destination before you travel.